department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/sprint-goals.md

    - [ ] EKS migration endpoint testing in staging
    - [ ] Pull a report for recent validation errors
    - [ ] rated disabilities endpoint migration
-   - [ ] Intent to file endpoint migration - can this be included?
-Do we need a discovery ticket?
+   - [ ] Intent to file endpoint migration - not sure if we have capacity to include this.
+Do we need a discovery ticket first?
  - [ ] Research Discovery
    - [ ] Work with product/team to priortize these ideas and break them down for future work
    - [ ] Get the ideas as user stories in the product backlog